abhishekarya1/Hash-Define-myNotes/content/python/notes.md

 not True   # => False
 not False  # => True

-# True and False are actually 1 and 0 but with different keywords
+# True and False are actually 1 and 0 but as keywords
 True + True # => 2
 True * 8    # => 8
 False - 5   # => -5